verrazzano/docs/content/en/docs/backup/opensearch.md

 ```
 {{< clipboard >}}

-For more information, see [https://opensearch.org/docs/latest/tuning-your-cluster/availability-and-recovery/snapshots/snapshot-restore/#restore-snapshots] in the OpenSearch documentation.
+For more information, see OpenSearch Restore[https://opensearch.org/docs/latest/tuning-your-cluster/availability-and-recovery/snapshots/snapshot-restore/#restore-snapshots] in the OpenSearch documentation.